 Although performance is important both for entertainment and a feeling of achieving a goal, my primary emphasis is on leading the congregation and individuals in worship as we make music.
 Instrumentalists and singers can raise our worship to wonderful heights as we support the singing and praying of everyone who gathers at Holy Cross.”

 Miss Alyssa Teschendorf was born and raised in Collinsville, IL.
 She grew up at Holy Cross Lutheran and was blessed with knowledgeable teachers and a strong background in the Lutheran faith.
 It was at Holy Cross that she realized her strong passion to be the teacher she is today!
-She graduated from Illinois State University in May 2013 and began her first official year of being a fourth grade teacher here at Holy Cross.
+She graduated from Illinois State University in May 2013 and has taught fourth grade teacher here at Holy Cross since August of 2013.

 “I believe that each day provides me with the opportunity to encourage and inspire my students to become the best versions of themselves within an uplifting, Christian environment.
 Each student plays an active role in their learning and is provided with opportunities to interact with one another by working in cooperative groups and learning from one another.
 In addition, since no child learns the same way, differentiation is used in order to accommodate the various learning styles within the classroom.
 Overall, each and every child is unique and special and should be allowed to learn in the best and most effective way possible.”